 First things first, how exactly do you know you need to set a boundary?
 Morton explains our body is the messenger.
 For example, if a stranger puts their hand on your back and that makes you feel uncomfortable, that discomfort is your body’s way of telling you something is wrong.
 Similarly, if you feel exhausted, frustrated, or worn out after an interaction with someone, that’s also a sign they may be overstepping.
 Morton advises paying close attention to how you feel before and after interactions with people or certain types of situations to help you assess where boundaries need to be set to protect yourself.

 Types of Boundaries

 You can set boundaries in many different areas of your life, including work, technology, and what you're comfortable sharing online.
 The most common boundaries are in relationships, including romantic, friendships, or work relationships.
-And there are different types of boundaries you can set, including mental, emotional, physical, and resource boundaries.
+And there are different types of boundaries you can set, including mental, emotional, physical, and resource boundaries, according to our experts.

 - Mental and emotional boundaries, LePera says, can include who you share your thoughts, opinions, beliefs, and emotions with.
 Morton adds emotional boundaries can also include how you allow someone to speak to you, or how much energy you are willing to invest in a relationship.